Near-threshold structures in the $D_{s}^{+}D_{s}^{-}$ mass distribution of the decay $B^{+}\rightarrow D_{s}^{+}D_{s}^{-}K^{+}$: Spectroscopic parameters of the molecule

 The sum rules for $m$ and $f$ \ read

 and

 where $\Pi ^{\prime }(M^{2},s_{0})=d\Pi (M^{2},s_{0})/d(-1/M^{2})$.

 Numerical calculations of $m$ and $f$ should be performed in accordance with Eqs.\ (\ref{eq:Mass}) and (\ref{eq:Coupling}), but only after fixing different vacuum condensates and working windows for the parameters $M^{2}$ and $s_{0}$.
-The quark, gluon and mixed condensates are universal and well known quantities \cite {Shifman:1978bx,Shifman:1978by,Ioffe:1981kw,Ioffe:2005ym,Narison:2015nxh}.
+The quark, gluon and mixed condensates are universal and well-known quantities \cite {Shifman:1978bx,Shifman:1978by,Ioffe:1981kw,Ioffe:2005ym,Narison:2015nxh}.
 Their numerical values, extracted from numerous processes are listed below

 We have included the masses of the $c$ and $s$-quarks into Eq.\ (\ref {eq:Parameters}) as well.
-The correlation function $\Pi (M^{2},s_{0})$ is calculated by taking into account vacuum condensates up to dimension $10$.
+The correlation function $\Pi (M^{2},s_{0})$ is calculated by taking into account vacuum condensates up to dimension ten.
 The expression of $\Pi (M^{2},s_{0})$ is rather lengthy, therefore we do not provide it here explicitly.
 In numerical analysis we set $m_{s}^{2}=0$, but take into account contributions proportional to $m_{s}$.

 To carry out numerical analysis one also needs to choose working regions for the Borel and continuum subtraction parameters $M^{2}$ and $s_{0}$.
 They should satisfy standard constraints of sum rule calculations.
 Thus, the parameters $M^{2}$ and $s_{0}$ employed in calculations have to guarantee the dominance of the pole contribution ($\mathrm{PC}$) and convergence of $ \mathrm{OPE}$.
 The former can be defined by the expression